moore3930/moore3930.github.io/personal/whispers.md

-When I got rejected and was in pain.
+When I got rejected and was in pain. (one day in March, 2023)

 > "Move on.
 You just have to find another conference where they really appreciate your work."
 >
 > -- <cite>Kata Naszadi</cite>
+>

+When I was on the trip to Jiangsu Province and feel upset and disappointed.
+(3th, May 2023)
+> "Di, come on!"
+>
+> -- <cite>Yiren Chen</cite>
 >